somhi/PCXT_DeMiSTify/deca/README.md

 ### STATUS

-* CGA VRAM with 128 kB for all Tandy games now available.
+* CGA VRAM with 128 kB for all Tandy games.

-* **UART port needs to be used to load the OS through the serdrive app.** Load OS using Serial Rx/Tx cable.
+* Check file defs.v to verify and check disabled options.

+* Credits screen not implemented due to lack of BRAM.
+F11 pauses the core (if you press it, remember to press it again to continue the core execution)

-Compatible with [Deca Retro Cape 2](https://github.com/somhi/DECA_retro_cape_2) (new location for 3 pins of old SDRAM modules).
+* Compatible with [Deca Retro Cape 2](https://github.com/somhi/DECA_retro_cape_2).
 Otherwise see pinout below to connect everything through GPIOs.

 ## **Features:**